Klipper3d/klipper/docs/TMC_Drivers.md

 SET_TMC_FIELD STEPPER=stepper_x FIELD=sgt VALUE=-64
 ```

-Then issue a `G28 X0` command and verify the axis does not move at
+Then issue a `G28 X0` command and verify the axis does not move at all
-all.
-If the axis does move, then issue an `M112` to halt the printer -
+or quickly stops moving.
+If the axis does not stop, then issue an
-something is not correct with the diag/sg_tst pin wiring or
+`M112` to halt the printer - something is not correct with the
-configuration and it must be corrected before continuing.
+diag/sg_tst pin wiring or configuration and it must be corrected
+before continuing.

 Next, continually decrease the sensitivity of the `VALUE` setting and
 run the `SET_TMC_FIELD` `G28 X0` commands again to find the highest